 - Is this a breakup proposal?

 The Minneapolis Plan does not set a size limit on banks per se, but we fully expect banks facing the higher capital levels in Step 1, and especially those facing the substantial increases in Step 2, to face increased pressure to consider breaking themselves up.
-Large banks already face pressure from shareholders to reorganize in response to increased regulation.
+Large banks already face pressure to reorganize from shareholders in response to increased regulation.
 We expect these pressures to increase substantially as a result of the Minneapolis Plan.
 These banks’ profitability will fall as a result of higher capital standards.
 In effect, we expect that institutions whose size doesn’t meaningfully benefit their customers will be forced to break themselves up.
 And when they do, the resulting entities will not be systemically important.
 However, institutions whose scale provides real value to their customers should be able to maintain their size while being much safer as a result of the substantially increased capital requirements provided by Step 1 or Step 2 of the Minneapolis Plan.

 - What types of systemic risk is the Minneapolis Plan addressing?

 The Minneapolis Plan is designed to address two types of systemic risk, and Step 1 and Step 2 work in concert to achieve this: